isomerpages/moe-standrewjuniorsch/_about-us/Getting to SAJS.md

 ---
 ### Getting to SAJS

-Our school can be easily accessed via bus, train or car.
+Our school can be easily accessed via bus, train, or car.

 #### By bus